JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    // . . .
    ```

    For now, the `App` component has no control over the content that is shown by the `VideoList` component.
+It's hard-coded,
+   so you see the same list twice.

 ### Add props to pass data between components